 Kees Konst, Crop Research Director, continues: “In the meantime, we started up also the seed production of the hybrids.
 We already have some examples of high resistance varieties in our hands.”

 The gene that Enza Zaden has discovered provides high resistance to ToBRFV.
 Kees explains the importance of high resistance.
-“With high resistance, you will not have any problems, because there is no virus in the plant or the fuir.
-You keep your soil, your water.
+“With high resistance, you will not have any problems, because there is no virus in the plant.
+You keep everything clean, your soil, your water.
 And your tomatoes are fully marketable because the virus will not be detected by a PCR test.
 Simply because there is no virus in the plant or the fruit.”

 Eradicating the virus remains our top priority.
 This is something we can only achieve together with the growers and the fresh produce industry.
 Martijn: “Our breeders are very busy filling the pipeline.
 To make more elite parent lines with resistance, to make more varieties with resistance.
 The solution is right around the corner.
 Seed production is scaled up and the first tomato varieties are ready for the market very soon!”